vinhtrann/jekyllresume/README.md

 # FAQ
-### "Why is Markdown better than a word processor?"
+### "Why should I use Markdown over a word processor?"
 Markdown is better than a word processor for multiple reasons.
 One reason is that markdown files work well with version control, whereas other formats such as Word's docx doesn't.
 Another eason is that it is possible to write markdown in plaintext.
 This eliminates the need for any specialized editor.

-### "I followed the instructions but the site doesn't have my resume"
+### "I have followed the instructions but the site returns a 404 error"
-Wait a couple of minutes, github pages takes a few moments to setup.
+Wait a couple of minutes, github pages takes a few moments to setup the newly hosted website.

+### "I failed to push the changes to the remote repository"
+This is most likely due to not having authorization to push changes to your own remote repository.
+You can fix this by adding the correct credentials to your git config.
+[Instructions here](https://kbroman.org/github_tutorial/pages/first_time.html)

+### "How do I change the resume's theme?"
+Unfortunately there is only one theme in this repository.
+If you want to affect the styling of the resume, open the ```_layouts``` folder and modify ```resume.html```.
+This will require some basic HTML and CSS knowledge.
+For other pre-made styles visit [Casual Writer](https://github.com/casualwriter/casual-markdown-cv)